-The legal principle, ex turpi causa, acts as a defence to bar a plaintiff's claim when the plaintiff seeks to profit from acts that are "anti-social"277 or "illegal, wrongful or of culpable immorality"278 in both contract and tort.
+The legal principle, ex turpi causa, acts as a defence to bar a plaintiff's claim when the plaintiff seeks to profit from acts that are "anti-social" or "illegal, wrongful or of culpable immorality" in both contract and tort.
 In other words, a court will not assist a wrongdoer to recover profits from the wrongdoing.
 Arguably a Court should not assist a predatory spouse to recover the benefits from a marriage that was obtained through the predator's devious, unscrupulous and anti-social means.
 The unscrupulous predator should not be entitled to financial gain arising from the "anti-social" or "immoral" act of a predatory marriage.
-A predatory spouse alters an older adult's life and testamentary plan by claiming entitlements in the same manner as if he/she coerced the testator to add his/her name to a Will.
+A predatory spouse alters an older adult's life and testamentary plan by

-sought an annulment of the marriage citing non-consummation.
+345 Ibid, at para.
+72. See also the ase of RKS v.
+RK 2014 BCSC 1626, where the Court dismissed a claim alleging the tort of deceit.
+A wife alleged that she was induced into marrying her husband on false representations that he was heterosexual, while in fact he was not.
+The wife also sought an annulment of the marriage citing non-consummation.
 The Court dismissed the claim and refused to grant an annulment as there was no evidence that the groom or groom's family made any false representations to either the bride or her family with an intent to deceive the plaintiff into marrying him.
 Prior to the wedding the plaintiff and her family had asked many questions about the defendant's background, his education, his financial situation and the kind of woman he was looking to marry.
 The Court found that the wife's claim for damages for the tort of deceit had to fail as it found that the husband never made any representations, prior to the wedding, about his sexual orientation.
 Furthermore the wife could not prove with medical or other evidence that the marriage was not consummated.
 The husband testified that it had been consummated.
 The Court denied the wife's claim for an annulment and granted a divorce instead.

-277 Hardy v.
+346 Hardy v.
 Motor Insurer's Bureau (1964) 2 All E.R.
 742.

-278 Hall v.
+347 Hall v.
 Hebert 1993 2 S.C.R.
 159.